Do I need to sign up for classes ahead of time?

 For beginners who have never danced before.
 You’ll learn all the basics at this level without any choreography.
 This is level is currently offered as a short term course.
 Learn more here.

-For those with little or no dance background.
+For those with little or no dance background, or those who have danced in the past but “feel rusty.”
 A slower-paced class where you work on simple choreography.

 For dancers looking for a bit more of a challenge than a beginner class.
 Dance experience recommended.

 What if I’m late to class?